NEU-ABLE-LAB/ATLAS_FAST-par/readme.md

 See [ATLAS-modeling-control-simulation-final.pdf](docs/ATLAS-modeling-control-simulation-final.pdf) for full details.

 # Usage

 To begin the simulation, metrics calculation, and controller scoring process, open Matlab and point it to the folder containing this `readme` file.
-This folder contains the following Matlab scripts.
-In each of these scripts, only modify code in the `%% USer Parameters` code section.
+This folder contains the following Matlab script.
+In each of these scripts, only modify code in the `%% User Input Parameters` code section.

-	* `Main.m` runs the entire process in the traditional single-threaded serial simulations.
-To begin the process, the user types in `Main` at the Matlab command line.
-This initiates simulation of the full set of load cases for a particular challenge as well as the performance and cost function calculations.

-	* `MainParsimRun.m` runs the entire suite of load cases run by `Main.m`, but in parallel simulations.
-Specify  one of the following computation types in :
+	* `Main_Par.m` runs the entire suite of load cases run by `Main.m`, but in parallel simulations.

+	* `Main_Par_EX1.m` is an example preset up to run 3 controllers under all 12 load cases in parallel using the MATLAB custom function block (FcnBlock) Simulink model

+    * `Main_Par_EX2.m` is an example preset up to run 1 controllers under all 12 load cases in parallel using the MATLAB baseline pitch controller Simulink model.
+This model can be run in a package script for various optimization functions (such as `fminsearch()`) in order to optimize the gains of the PI controller.

 # Overview of Parallelization Method
+Parallelization is accomplished by establishing a worker pool using the MATLAB parallel processing toolbox.
+Each worker is set up in a temporary directory with a temporary version of the Simulink model with one of the controllers and one of the load cases as parameters for the Simulink model.
+Temporary models and directories must be used to prevent the temporary output of the `FAST_SFunc()` block from conflicting with other parallel simulations in the same directory.
+Once the model is run, the output and cost function are computed for each load case and controller and sent to the workspace. the temporary files and Simulink are then closed and unloaded from the worker and Memory in order to prevent the parallel simulations from taking up large amounts of memory.
+See `Par_sim()` in the functions folder for more details.

 # Git Repository Structure

-	* `_Controller/` contains the Simulink models for the NREL Baseline controller `NREL5MW_Baseline.mdl` and the example controller in which the participants replace the NREL baseline pitch controller with their own controller `NREL5MW_Example_IPC.mdl`.
-In addition, the m-file that contains the controller parameters is located here (`fSetControllerParametersOn(Off)shore.m`).
+	* `_Controller/` contains the Simulink models for the NREL Baseline controller `NREL5MW_Baseline.mdl` and the example controllers used in the example scripts.
+Additionaly there is a black version of the Matlab functionblock controler which users can use to build their own custom functions.
+In addition, the m-file that contains the controller parameters is located here [(`fSetControllerParametersOn(Off)shore.m` for the baseline and `fSetControllerParametersFcnBlock.m`).
 The participants should add their own controller parameters in this file, rather than creating a new one.
 The contents of this folder may be modified.

 	* `_Functions/` contains all of the files used in the script that performs post-processing, calculates key turbine metrics, and finally calculates the controller performance metric (cost function).
 It also contains the sub-folder named `OpenFASTLibraries` that contain the DLLs and mex-function needed to run Simulink.
 These executable files correspond to OpenFAST compiled for Windows 64-bit operating systems.
 The contents of this folder should not be modified.